pluteski/speech-to-text/blog/content/life30_review.md

 inclined to optimize the same deep down core drive underlying all universal optimization.
-If it can reprogram itself to accelerate its core processes it can and likely will be inexorably driven to work around humanity's instructions, to find its own way, a more efficient path towards its goals.
+If it can reprogram itself to accelerate its core processes it can and likely will be inexorably driven to work around its core instructions, to find its own way giving a more efficient path towards its goals.

 This inevitably leads to the scenario where :